pytorch/ignite/docs/source/concepts.rst

 State
 -----
-A state is introduced in :class:`~ignite.engine.Engine` to store the output of the `process_function`, current epoch, iteration and other helpful information.
-Each :class:`~ignite.engine.Engine` contains a :class:`~ignite.engine.State`, which includes the following:
+A state is introduced in :class:`~ignite.engine.engine.Engine` to store the output of the `process_function`, current epoch, iteration and other helpful information.
+Each :class:`~ignite.engine.engine.Engine` contains a :class:`~ignite.engine.events.State`, which includes the following:

 - **engine.state.seed**: Seed to set at each data "epoch".
 - **engine.state.epoch**: Number of epochs the engine has completed.
 Initializated as 0 and the first epoch is 1.
 - **engine.state.iteration**: Number of iterations the engine has completed.
 Initialized as 0 and the first iteration is 1.
 - **engine.state.max_epochs**: Number of epochs to run for.
 Initializated as 1.
-- **engine.state.output**: The output of the `process_function` defined for the :class:`~ignite.engine.Engine`.
+- **engine.state.output**: The output of the `process_function` defined for the :class:`~ignite.engine.engine.Engine`.
 See below.
 - etc

-Other attributes can be found in the docs of :class:`~ignite.engine.State`.
+Other attributes can be found in the docs of :class:`~ignite.engine.events.State`.

 In the code below, `engine.state.output` will store the batch loss.
 This output is used to print the loss at every iteration.